 The City of Shaw had \$90,488 capital outlay disbursements during the current fiscal year.

 NOTE 6 - FEDERAL GRANTS

-During the fiscal year ended September 30, 2017, the City received the following federal grant funds.
+During the fiscal year ended September 30, 2018, the City did not receive any federal grant funds, therefore, an audit in accordance with the Uniform Guidance was required.